 Issuers for whom Luxembourg is their home member state must make public their annual financial reports, at the latest, four months after the end of each financial year and must ensure that they remain publicly available for at least 10 years.
-These annual financial reports must comprise the audited financial statements; the management report and management statements confirming that the financial statements are prepared in accordance with the applicable set of accounting standards; give a true and fair view of the assets, liabilities, financial position and profit or loss of the issuer; and describe the principal risks and uncertainties that they face.
+These annual financial reports must comprise the audited financial statements, and the management report and management statements confirming that the financial statements are prepared in accordance with the applicable set of accounting standards.
+The reports must give a true and fair view of the assets, liabilities, financial position and profit or loss of the issuer, and describe the principal risks and uncertainties that they face.

-Where the issuer is required to prepare consolidated accounts according to the Seventh Council Directive 83/349/EEC, to Council Directive 86/635/EEC or to Council Directive 91/674/EEC, the audited financial statements shall comprise such consolidated accounts drawn up in accordance with Regulation (EC) No. 1606/2002 and the annual accounts of the parent company drawn up in accordance with the national law of the member state in which the parent company is incorporated.
+Where the issuer is required to prepare consolidated accounts according to Directive 2013/34/EU, the audited financial statements shall comprise such consolidated accounts drawn up in accordance with Regulation (EC) No. 1606/2002 and the annual accounts of the parent company drawn up in accordance with the national law of the member state in which the parent company is incorporated.